mcc-us/bookkeeping/_posts/2024-02-03-closing-journal-entries.md

 ---
 layout: post
-title: closing re-opening ledger accounts
+title: closing accounts
 tags: closingAccounts
 ---

-## Closing Accounts Flowchart:
+## Flowchart:

 Closing entries transfer temporary account balances, like revenue and expenses, into permanent accounts like retained earnings, resetting temporary accounts to zero and preparing them for the next period.